BahadorSaket/VisRanking/README.md

-# VisRanking
+# DataVisualizer
-This repository contains the code for the online study.
+Code for generating visualizations